ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+IF I SIIOULD DIE TO-NIGHT.
+If I should
+die tonight, My friends would look upon
+my quiet faoe Before they laid it in its
+resting-plsce, And deem that death had
+left it almost fair ; And, laying snow-
+white flowers against my hair, Would
-oth it down with tearful tenderness,
+smooth it down with tearful tenderness,
 And fold my bends with lingering caress,
 Poor hands, so empty and so eold to-
 night !
 If I should die to-night, My